kriskowal/gtor/README.md

 **pulled** or **polled**.
 (If a homophone is a disaster, what are synonymous homophones?)

-The current time or temperature are examples of **continous behaviors**.
+The current time or temperature are examples of **continuous behaviors**.
 Animation frames and morse code are examples of **discrete signals**.